The Australian Ballet Ticketing Terms and Conditions

 The Australian Ballet take no responsibility for tickets which fail to be delivered by Australia Post.
 Tickets which are lost in transit will be treated as Lost Tickets (Lost Tickets (3.5)).

-Standard Australian orders: please allow 5 – 10 working days from order, except where product listing indicates a different time-frame.
+Standard orders within Australia: please allow 5 – 10 working days from the date of the order, except where product listing indicates a different time-frame.
 Occasionally delivery may exceed these timelines for reasons outside of our control.
-All orders are sent with tracking numbers; please contact our customer experience team if you need to follow up on an order.
+Most orders are sent with tracking numbers.
+Please contact our customer experience team if you need to follow up on an order.

-Express Australian orders: Express delivery typically occurs in 2 – 3 working days, though some non-metro postcodes may take longer.
+Express orders within Australia: Express delivery typically occurs in 2 – 3 working days, though some non-metro postcodes may take longer.
 For orders placed on Saturdays, Sundays, and public holidays, please allow an extra business day for your delivery to arrive.
-All orders are sent with a tracking number; please contact the customer experience team if you need to follow up on an order.
+All orders are sent with a tracking number.
+Please contact the customer experience team if you need to follow up on an order.
 Please note express delivery is not available to all locations or for orders in excess of 5kgs.

 International orders: please allow 14 – 30 working days for delivery of merchandise items.